Vietnam Travel Scams (Updated 2024)

 Here is a list of commonly known scams in Vietnam that every traveller should know before beginning the trip- because better safe than sorry!

-Scam Taxi Drivers and Cyclos in Vietnam
+2. Taxi Overcharging in Vietnam

-Street vendors Scammers
+3. Street vendors Scammers

 The streets of Vietnam are filled with vendors selling everything from tropical fruits to cigarettes.
 In most cases, cigarettes, chewing gums, electronics, books etc would be a cheap replica.
-What is worst is a number of vendors pose as handicapped.
+What is worse is a number of vendors pose as handicapped.
 Or make their children sell these products.
 They try to converse with a foreigner in order to gain sympathy thereby extracting a couple of dollars.

 There is another case where the vendor will come to you and hand over one of the products they are selling which you will take to examine.
 Before you know they are asking you to pay for it even though you never plan to buy it.
 The best way to avoid this is to politely deny the offer and say ‘Cam On’ (Thank you in Vietnamese) and walk away if they haggle too much.